-There are resources on campus to assist with the identification of learning disabilities (Academic Accommodation Center https://www.canyons.edu/studentservices/aac/).
-If any student has been diagnosed with a learning disability, and has documentation from theAAC office, it is the student's responsibility to notify the faculty member.
-As a matter of student confidentiality, the AAC office does not do this, the student must do it directly.
+There are resources on campus to assist with the identification of learning disabilities (DSPS Office).
+If any student has been diagnosed with a learning disability, and has documentation from the DSPS office, it is the student's responsibility to notify the faculty member.
+As a matter of student confidentiality, the DSPS office does not do this, the student must do it directly.
 The department is willing to meet any reasonable request for assistance and accommodation.
 However, the responsibility remains with the student to provide relevant and recent documentation from a learning specialist that such a disability exists as well as the recommendations made by the learning specialist for helping the student.
-Since student disability test results are governed by legislation guarding privacy and can only be given to the department by the student, he/she is responsible for providing the above information to each of his/her instructors in each course in the program.
+Since student disability test results are governed by legislation guarding privacy and can only be given to the department by the student, they are responsible for providing the above information to each of their instructors in each course in the program.

-If you are having trouble in class even after getting help from tutors and instructors, you might consider being tested for a learning disability at the AAC office located in Seco Hall - 103 www.canyons.edu/offices/dsps; 661-362-3341 or TDD 661-255-7967.
+If you are having trouble in class even after getting help from tutors and instructors, you might consider being tested for a learning disability at the Disabled Students Programs & Services office located in Seco Hall - 103 www.canyons.edu/offices/dsps; 661-362-3341 or TDD 661-255-7967.